Aspie96/blog/content/posts/free_software.md

 The [Debian](https://www.debian.org/index.it.html) project, announced by [Ian Murdock](https://ianmurdock.com/) in 1993, builds upon GNU and a lot of other software to deliver a free operating system.
 It is still extremely popular and relevant in technical environments.
 Debian used to be sponsored by the Free Software Foundation.
 [Bruce Perens](https://perens.com/) later became the leader of the project and wrote the [Debian Free Software Guidelines](https://wiki.debian.org/DebianFreeSoftwareGuidelines), which Debian uses, together with other documents, to establish the boundary between free and proprietary software.

+## Open Source

+*Open source* is the same as free software.
+The reason for the double name is historical.

+Eric Raymond and Bruce Perens started the Open Source Initiative in 1998, as president and vice-president respectively.
+The idea was to promote free software under a different name, leveraging a more pragmatic approach.
+The open source movement has been very successful at doing so, making open source software widespread.

+The Open Source Definition, maintained by OSI, is based on the Debian Free Software Guidelines (also written by Perens) and it is equivalent, in substance, to the FSD by the FSF.

+In essence, the open source movement promotes free software under a different name, leveraging a more pragmatic approach.
+This has been very successful, making open source software widespread.

+Software is *source available* when, merely, its source code is provided.
+Source available software is not (necessarily) open source: for that, an open source license, which grants software freedom, is needed.

+The difference between the free software movement and the open source movement is big, but people from both can happily work together on the same programs.
+It is possible to promote software freedom without belonging neatly to either camp.

+Debian currently uses "free software" and "open source" synonymously and interchangeably.

-## Free software licenses
+## Licenses

 In order to exercise software freedom, a user needs to be allowed, by the rightholders of the program, to do so, trough a *license* (synonym of "authorization" and of "permission").

-Free software licenses are *public licenses* (permissions granted to anyone who receives a copy of the program) written as reusable documents.
+Free software licenses are *public licenses* (granted to anyone who receives a copy of the program) written as reusable documents.
 In principle, anyone could write one's own license, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 Most licenses come at certain *conditions* (only applying as long as long as they are met).
-Some conditions or restrictions are considered permissible in a free software license.
+Certain conditions or restrictions are considered compatible with software freedom.

 Conditions such as that of providing attribution or retaining certain notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use or uses which the author abhors for moral or political reasons can never be part of a free software license, especially when they limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html).